nwrenger/omega/README.md

 When specifying a not existing/invalid path the editor displays that in the top right via a `*` after the path (if no path is specified only the `*` will be visible).

-> Moving the cursor via mouse input is also possible.

 ## Bindings

 | Global          | Keybinding   |
 | --------------- | ------------ |
 | Infos           | `Ctrl` + `z` |